 International Heritage Cooperation: travel compensation

-DutchCulture remunerates one-off economy class return airplane tickets for at most one person per project.
+DutchCulture remunerates one-off economy class return aeroplane tickets for at most one person per project.
 The applying legal person must take care of visa costs, insurance costs, accommodation and subsistence expenses, domestic travel costs and all other expenses.
-Please note that the resources for this scheme are limited.
-Every year we reserve € 20,000 for the travel expenses scheme.
-We are carefully following the current COVID-19 restrictions and the COVID-19 situation in both the Netherlands and the destination country, and we take this into consideration when assessing applications.
-For more information (in Dutch), please see this document.
+Please note that the resources for this scheme are limited, every year we reserve € 20,000 for the travel expenses scheme.
+In 2024 we are accepting applications for this scheme until 1 October for journeys taking place this year.
+For more information, please download the document IHC Reiskostenregeling below (in Dutch).

 • Heritage experts from one of the ten partner countries now also have the possibility of being reimbursed for a ticket to one of the other ten partner countries.

-Partner countries: Australia, Brazil, India, Indonesia, Japan, Russia*, South Africa, Sri Lanka, Suriname, United States
+Partner countries: Australia, Brazil, India, Indonesia, Japan, Russia*, South Africa, Sri Lanka, Suriname, Ukraine, and the United States

 * For cooperation with Russia, DutchCulture follows the Dutch government's declaration of solidarity for Ukraine and principles of cultural cooperation with the Russian Federation and Belarus.